alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/muqolat/2020-08-31-advice-of-quran-2.md

 ---
 layout: post
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-title: "Advice of Allah's Book [Part 2]"
+title: Advice of Allah's Book [Part 2]
-source: "Majmu' Fatawa 9/14"
+source: Majmu' Fatawa 9/14
-hijri: "Muharram 12, 1442"
+hijri: '1442-01-12'
 date: 2020-08-31
-category: [muqolat]
+category:
+- muqolat
-summary: "Do not attack or betray anyone, whether poor or rich, and avoid Zhulm in transactions and in everything.
-Do not do injustice to workers, if you are a company owner"
+summary: Do not attack or betray anyone, whether poor or rich, and avoid Zhulm in transactions and in everything.
+Do not do injustice to workers, if you are a company owner
 active: muqolat
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 [Read part one here](/muqolat/advice-of-quran-1)